 If an arbitration agreement provides for an equal number of arbitrators, they may appoint an umpire at any time.
 A dispute is referred to an umpire where an equal number of arbitrators are not able to reach a majority decision (section 18 of the Act).
 There is an important distinction between a third arbitrator and an umpire.
 In Kannenberg v Gird 1966 (4) SA 173 (C) it was held that a third arbitrator forms part of the tribunal and has an equal say.
 An umpire's task is different in that it only commences once the arbitrators have already made a decision and they cannot reach agreement.
 The umpire then acts in place of the arbitrators.
 If the parties cannot agree upon an arbitrator or where a party who is obliged to appoint one fails to do so, the court may appoint one (section 12 of the Act).
-The court may also replace an arbitrator who has died or been removed or who does not perform his/her functions.
+The court may also replace an arbitrator.
 The courts are, however, reluctant to interfere with the choice of the parties.